Christopher Warner (bishop): Ordained ministry

 Warner returned to Holy Cross as an associate priest and in 2015 was appointed rector of the multisite congregation with a ministry staff of 22 plus two preschool programs at its two campuses.
-During his rectorate, Holy Cross paid down $1.5 million in building debt from prior expansions.
+During his ministry there, Holy Cross paid down $1.5 million in building debt from prior expansions.
 He also shifted Holy Cross from a "seeker-sensitive" model to a "relational and discipleship model" for church life.

-In the late 2010s, Warner has said that he was encouraged to consider episcopal ministry by Anglican Network in Canada Suffragan Bishop Trevor Walters and Bishop Mark Lawrence.
+In the late 2010s, Warner has said, he was encouraged to consider episcopal ministry by the Anglican Network in Canada's suffragan bishop Trevor Walters and Bishop Mark Lawrence.
 He was a finalist in the election for the 15th bishop of South Carolina in which Chip Edgar was elected.
 In October 2022, Warner was elected the second bishop of the Diocese of the Mid-Atlantic to succeed John Guernsey.
 Following consent from the ACNA College of Bishops, Warner was consecrated as a bishop by Foley Beach and 25 other ACNA bishops on February 18, 2023, at the Falls Church Anglican.
-During the same service, he was invested as the diocese's second bishop.
+During the servicebishop of the he was invested as the diocese's second bishop.

-In September 2023, Warner ordered an investigation into allegations of sexual misconduct against a youth minister who had been employed by The Falls Church Episcopal in the 1990s and early 2000s.
-The independent inquiry concluded that the youth minister “engaged in sexual abuse of students who participated in the youth program while he was employed.”
-At the conclusion of the investigation, Warner took the unusual step of publicly announcing that he had issued "Godly Admonitions" against the former and current rectors of The Falls Church Anglican, criticizing them for failing to investigate the allegations when first informed.